dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/there is such a thing as good business.md

 Of course there is the poster child of social innovation, the social enterprise - a certain breed of business whose existence is entirely to serve a social end ([[social enterprises provides spare change for social change]]).

 But good business doesn't only have to be explicitly humanitarian (though some of the best are), in fact, [[every aspect of a business can possess a redeeming quality.]], including products, branding, culture, operating model, and more.

+Why is this so important anyway?
+This is important because [[we need good business to remain as good people]].

 🚧 The rest of this article is under construction 🚧